Accuracy tip sheet

 1. Leave fact checking and editing for last.
 If you want to do a thorough copy edit, print out the content.
 Spell-check your work!

 2. Proofread your corrections for readability.
 (Be careful, because sometimes you can accidentally introduce a new error.)
 Make sure your corrections haven’t affected the sentence and paragraph they are in.

 3. Assemble all your source materials – notebooks, interview transcripts, tapes, books, studies, photos, everything you’ve used to report and write your story.
 Then go over every word in the story and compare it to the original source.
 On projects and even on daily stories, some reporters make a printout just for names and titles, another for quotes, a third for other details.

 4. Fact check.
 Many magazines use professional fact checkers, and they still manage to make mistakes frequently.
 People may be citing you as a source, so try to get the details right.

 5. Call your source back and double-check key facts.
 If you’re describing a financial transaction, a medical procedure or how a sewer bond works, there’s nothing wrong with calling the source and asking him or her to listen to what you’ve written.
 Remember: Editors at The Oregonian in Portland concluded that the three most frequent sources of error are working from memory, making assumptions and dealing with second-hand sources.
 Avoid these whenever possible.

 This article originally appeared at the Center for Citizen Media.
 Please comment on, correct or expand upon this article.
-JD Lasica works with social change organizations, nonprofits and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or leave a comment.
+JD Lasica is co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.